 In saltwater, there are four tide changes each day—two high tides, two low tides— from one hour before until one hour after a tide change is the best time to go fishing.
 Ask your local fishing tackle store for a tide time chart and information on local fishing regulations, size and bag limits.

 In freshwater, sunrise and sunset are the best times to fish.

-• Pick a fish you want to catch and make that your ‘target fish’.
-For example:snappr, trevally, jack mackerel, kahawai and John Dory are good to look for arounf wharves and jetties.
+Pick a fish you want to catch and make that your ‘target fish’.
+For example: snapper, trevally, jack mackerel, kahawai and John Dory are good to look for around wharves and jetties.
 You’ll catch more if you concentrate on a target fish, because a specific approach is better than a general approach.
 Much like a t-shirt the right size fits better than a one-size-fits-all type.

-• When you catch a fish to take home, put it in an icebox with ice so it tastes good when you eat it.
-It’s important to respect the fish we catch and anything we take home for dinner must be treated with care.
+When you catch a fish to take home, put it in an icebox with salt-ice to keep it fresh.
+It’s important to respect the fish we catch so anything we take home for dinner must be treated with care.
 Nothing should go to waste.

 Fishing can be tricky and even the best fisherman don’t always catch as much as they would like.
 The challenge is part of the fun!
 So if you don’t catch a fish on a trip, don’t give up.
 Think about the Ten Ts and see if there’s anything that you can improve for next time.
 The more you try the easier it gets and the more you will catch!